matthew-cline/ToggleWalk/README.md

 A sequel to the original [ToggleWalk](https://www.curseforge.com/minecraft/mc-mods/togglewalk) mod by [ExtraCraftTX](https://www.curseforge.com/members/extracraftx/followers).
-The main differences are the you toggle by briefly tapping a key, and that toggling can be temporarily disabled.  [**WARNING**: If you have the original ToggleWalk mod installed you'll have to remove it to get ToggleWalk Mk.
+The main differences are that you toggle by briefly tapping a key, and that toggling can be temporarily disabled.  [**WARNING**: If you have the original ToggleWalk mod installed you'll have to remove it to get ToggleWalk Mk.
 II to work.]